Generating Executable Action Plans with Environmentally-Aware Language Models: FUTURE WORK CONCLUSIONS

 \section{FUTURE WORK \& CONCLUSIONS}

 In this paper, we propose a method to condition large language models on the information contained in an agent's environment to generate environmentally-aware action plans from high-level tasks.
 We propose multiple scores to rank the outputs of LLMs and ground them in the agent's surroundings.
-We discuss the performance of our generated action plans for several complex tasks on the VirtualHome platform.
-While our results demonstrate improved performance in terms of plan executability and correctness over a state-of-the-art baseline, there are several areas for further improvements.
+We discuss the performance of our generated action plans for complex and diverse tasks on the VirtualHome interface.
+While our results demonstrate improved performance in terms of plan executability and correctness over the state-of-the-art baseline, there are several areas for further improvements.
 For example, our approach makes implicit use of various object properties and states when selecting examples for prompt generation, but cannot make use of this information directly during plan generation.
 Future research might explore how to further improve plan executability by addressing this limitation.
-In addition, future work is needed to validate our approach in a real-world robot deployment, beyond the VirtualHome simulator.
+In addition, future work is needed to validate our approach in a real-world robot deployment, beyond the VirtualHome simulator, where object information can be derived from a robot perception and affordance reasoning stack.
+We hope this work spurs further investigations into how robotics may leverage LLMs in dynamic environments.